Rare Earths Stocks: 8 Biggest Companies in 2023

 Rare earths are essential in a wide variety of today’s technologies, from smartphone cameras to defense systems.

-The group of critical metals, which includes neodymium and praseodymium, has also seen increasing demand from the electric vehicle industry.
-“The simplest engineering solution for a drive train on an electric vehicle is to use a permanent magnet synchronous motor, and those permanent magnets are made of rare earth elements (REEs),” Jon Hykawy of Stormcrow Capital explained to the Investing News Network.
-"So as that trend continues, I expect the prices to remain high."
+The group of critical metals, which includes neodymium and praseodymium, has also seen increasing demand from the ever-expanding electric vehicle industry in recent years.
+“The simplest engineering solution for a drive train on an electric vehicle is to use a permanent magnet synchronous motor, and those permanent magnets are made of rare earth elements (REEs),” Jon Hykawy of Stormcrow Capital explained to the Investing News Network in an interview.

 China is by far the world’s top producer of rare earths and holds the largest rare earths reserves.
-The country’s monopoly on the rare earths market has led other nations such as the US, Canada and Australia to incentivize rare earths mining, processing and the production of value-added REE products outside of China in order to bolster their own supply chains.
+The country’s monopoly on the rare earths market has led other nations such as the US, Canada and Australia to incentivize rare earths mining and processing, as well as the production of value-added REE products, in order to bolster their own supply chains.

 US rare earths stocks

-MP Materials is the largest producer of rare earths outside of China, with a focus on high-purity separated neodymium and praseodymium (NdPr) oxide, a heavy rare earths concentrate and lanthanum and cerium oxides and carbonates.
+MP Materials is the largest producer of rare earths outside of China, with a focus on high-purity separated neodymium and praseodymium (NdPr) oxide, a heavy rare earths concentrate, as well as lanthanum and cerium oxides and carbonates.

 Energy Fuels is best known as a leading US uranium company that supplies uranium products to major nuclear utilities.
-The company holds three key US-based uranium production centers: the White Mesa mill in Utah (the only conventional uranium mill operating in the country today), the Nichols Ranch in-situ recovery (ISR) project in Wyoming and the Alta Mesa ISR project in Texas.
+The company holds three key US-based uranium production centers: the White Mesa mill in Utah (the only conventional uranium mill operating in the country today), and the Nichols Ranch and Alta Mesa in-situ recovery projects in Wyoming and Texas, respectively.

-This includes financing the construction of Phase 1 REE separation infrastructure at the White Mesa mill, which will give Energy Fuels total rare earth oxide (TREO) capacity of 2,500 to 5,000 metric tons (MT) per year, including 500 to 1,000 MT per year of NdPr oxide or oxalate.
-It will also allow the company to advance the design, engineering and permitting of a planned Phase 2 crack-and-leach and REE separation facility with up to 15,000 MT of TREO capacity annually.
+This includes financing the construction of Phase 1 REE separation infrastructure at White Mesa, which will give Energy Fuels total rare earth oxide (TREO) capacity of 2,500 to 5,000 metric tons (MT) per year, including 500 to 1,000 MT per year of NdPr oxide or oxalate.
+Phase 1 is expected to be completed and fully commissioned by late 2023 or early 2024.
+The company also plans to advance the design, engineering and permitting of a planned Phase 2 crack-and-leach and REE separation facility with up to 15,000 MT of TREO capacity annually.

 Canadian rare earths stocks